 Composable commerce for telecom carriers

-Despite how intertwined our lives are with the telecom sector — that’s how we can work from home, binge series on streaming services and share cringeworthy moments on TikTok — the industry is plagued with high churn rates averaging 30-35% globally and stagnating growth.
-Consumers aren’t particularly pleased with their chosen carriers: 46% canceled a phone, internet TV or cable contract with a telecom company in 2022.
-The same survey found that customer loyalty to telecommunications carriers is also down by 22% post-pandemic, with 1 in 5 customers unwilling to give their current provider a second chance after a poor service experience.
+Having the ability to connect to others via our landlines, cell phones and the internet is intrinsic to our everyday lives — enabling us to work from home, connect with friends around the world, binge-watch TV on streaming services and share cringeworthy moments on TikTok.
+Despite this fact, the average churn rate for telcos globally has held steady at 31% for the last three years and growth is stagnant.
+Why?
+According to a recent survey, customers aren’t particularly pleased with their chosen providers: 46% canceled a phone, internet TV or cable contract with a telecom company in 2022.
+The same survey found that customer loyalty to their telecommunications providers is also down by 22% post-pandemic, with 1 in 5 customers unwilling to give their current provider a second chance after a poor service experience.

 That subpar customer experiences exist in the telecom industry isn’t news but remains a massive issue.
-Compared to other industries, digital transformations are still moving at a slow pace.
-The sector also struggles to cope with cutthroat competition in stagnant markets while investing big bucks into fast-speed networks, FIOS and fiber optics to enable increasingly sophisticated applications, from the Internet of Things (IoT) to the widespread emergence of Web3, virtual reality and more.
+Compared to other industries, digital transformation in the telecom industry is still moving at a slow pace.
+The sector is also struggling to cope with cutthroat competition from a multitude of digitally-native startups and non-conventional entrants.
+To remain relevant, telcos are investing big bucks into fast-speed networks, FIOS and fiber optics to enable increasingly sophisticated applications, from the Internet of Things (IoT) to the widespread emergence of Web3, virtual reality and more.

-However, customers remain oblivious to the increase in technology capital expenditures that may translate into concrete benefits in just a couple of years.
-Without seeing advantages in the short term, coupled with remarkably low barriers to switching networks, customers tend to jump from one telco provider to another without looking back.
+However, customers aren’t willing to wait for these investments to translate into concrete benefits.
+Without seeing advantages in the short term, coupled with remarkably low barriers to switching networks, they tend to jump ship from one telco provider to another without a second thought.

 Signaling changes in CX: Goodbye legacy infrastructure, hello composable commerce

-The telco industry has been built on top of back-office systems like revenue assurance, billing and customer data programs of yesteryear.
+The telecom industry was built on top of back-office systems like revenue assurance, billing and customer data programs of yesteryear.
 A fragmented commerce landscape, including a POS platform for brick-and-mortar stores and a stand-alone eCommerce solution, is usually commonplace.
 Also, many telcos rely on a separate customer service platform to support customer inquiries reaching their contact centers.
 Usually, this menagerie of solutions fails to sync and share information, leading to data silos and disjointed customer journeys.
-Compounded with a vast catalog of products and services managed by disparate solutions, telcos face commercial limitations that have a negative impact on customer service, hindering its prospects for growth.
+Compounded with a vast catalog of products and services managed by disparate solutions, telcos face commercial limitations that have a negative impact on customer service, hindering their growth potential.

 Composable commerce removes these legacy obstacles in favor of a flexible, scalable and agile infrastructure.
 As a modular development approach leveraging best-of-breed technology in digital commerce (think building blocks like search, cart or checkout powered by a library of interchangeable eCommerce APIs), telcos can build customer experiences without being limited by old tech.